Skip to Main Content

 Summary

-• It's crucial to check each solution by substituting back into the original equation to verify its validity, as not all algebraic solutions may work.
+• It's crucial to check each solution by substituting it back into the original equation to verify its validity, as not all algebraic solutions may work.

 Chapters

-Introduction to Equations with Square Roots
+Introduction to Radical Equations

 06:52